Treatment for Failure to Launch in Teens and Young Adults in Los Angeles, California

 The best treatment for failure to launch can be found in our outpatient mental health treatment programs that offer the common therapy method, cognitive behavioral therapy (CBT), our group therapy sessions, medication management, case management to develop life skills and holistic therapy to reconnect with your body and learn to stay present.

-A full rounded treatment approach leaves no stone left unturned and not only helps your teen re-discover themselves, but how to change their habits to make healthier, and independent choices.
+A full-rounded treatment approach leaves no stone left unturned and not only helps your teen rediscover themselves, but how to change their habits to make healthier and independent choices.